wolfSSL/wolfBoot/docs/Targets.md

 For a full list of all the option bytes tested with this configuration, refer to [STM32-TZ.md](/docs/STM32-TZ.md).

-### Scenario 2: Trustzone Enabled, wolfCrypt as secure engine for NS applications
+### Scenario 2: TrustZone Enabled, wolfCrypt as secure engine for NS applications

 This is similar to Scenario 1, but also includes wolfCrypt in secure mode, and that can be accessed via PKCS11 interface by non-secure applications.